MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science-get-started.md

    df.head()
     ```

-1. Select **Data** in the notebook ribbon, and then select **Transform DataFrame in Data Wrangler** dropdown.
-1. Select the `df` dataset.
+1. Select **Data Wrangler** in the notebook ribbon, and then select the `df` dataset.
 When Data Wrangler launches, it generates a descriptive overview of the dataframe in the **Summary** panel.

     Currently, the label column is `Y`, which is a continuous variable.
 To train a machine learning model that predicts Y, you need to train a regression model.
 The (predicted) values of Y may be difficult to interpret.
 Instead, we could explore training a classification model which predicts whether someone is low risk or high risk for developing diabetes.
 To be able to train a classification model, you need to create a binary label column based on the values from `Y`.